6th January 2016

-So where does the Alfa Romeo 4C fit into the market place?
-That is a difficult question as no major manufacturer has made anything quite so hard core before, as I said in the previous passage Lotus was the only real competition and in ten years of production they only managed to produce around 20,000 cars and you have to remember that most of the Elise's were convertibles not Coupe's.
+So where does the Alfa Romeo 4C fit into the marketplace?
+That is a difficult question as no major manufacturer has made anything quite so hardcore before, as I said in the previous passage Lotus was the only real competition and in ten years of production they only managed to produce around 20,000 cars and you have to remember that most of the Elise's were convertibles, not Coupe's.
 Lotus only produced around 1000 Coupe's while Alfa Romeo intends to produce around 45,000 4C coupe's.
 Then there is the Porsche Cayman, the 4C is in a different league as it is 400kg lighter!
 Every horse has to propel under 4kg with the Alfa while every Porsche pony has to carry 4.8kg that is quite a difference when you are at this level.
-There is of course the Audi TT which really isn't worth mentioning at all, in fact why did I waste words with it.
-So in reality, Alfa Romeo in the UK is going head to head with the British kit car manufacturers, which is an interesting concept as the main reason for this sectors success is in its flexibility and ability to respond.
-However against the depth of knowledge that a large manufacturer has available to it and its ability to transfer technology this may pale into insignificance; we shall see.
+There is, of course, the Audi TT which really isn't worth mentioning at all, in fact, why did I waste words with it.
+So in reality, Alfa Romeo in the UK is going head to head with the British kit car manufacturers, which is an interesting concept as the main reason for the success of this sector is in its flexibility and ability to respond.
+However, against the depth of knowledge that a large manufacturer has available to it and its ability to transfer technology, this may pale into insignificance; we shall see.

 So Alfa's offering, the 4C, what is it?
-The basis of the car is an extremely light weight carbon fibre tub in which the driver and passenger sits, this weighs in at 52kg.
-Bolted to the front and back are two aluminum sub frames which take the suspension and engine mountings and are also designed to absorb energy in case of collision.
+The basis of the car is an extremely lightweight carbon fibre tub in which the driver and passenger sit, this weighs in at 52kg.
+Bolted to the front and back are two aluminium subframes that take the suspension and engine mountings and are also designed to absorb energy in case of collision.
 Front suspension in the very best of Alfa Romeo tradition is by double unequal length wishbones, while at the rear the design utilizes a McPherson strut.
-The engine is mid mounted and sits to the right hand side of the car.
-The engine while mid mounted is essentially the same one that is in the Giulietta and sits just in front of the axle line, this gives a 60/40 weight bias to the rear without passengers, with say 160kg of passengers the weight distribution will be much nearer 50/50.
-The beauty of a mid engined design is not necessarily that the weight is distributed evenly over both wheels it is more due to the weight being centered in the middle of the car, this gives the car a low polar moment of inertia and so it will change direction much more easily.
+The engine is mid-mounted and sits to the right-hand side of the car.
+The engine while mid-mounted is essentially the same one that is in the Giulietta and sits just in front of the axle line, this gives a 60/40 weight bias to the rear without passengers, with say 160kg of passengers the weight distribution will be much nearer 50/50.
+The beauty of a mid-engined design is not necessarily that the weight is distributed evenly over both wheels it is more due to the weight being centred in the middle of the car, this gives the car a low polar moment of inertia and so it will change direction much more easily.
 If you have driven an Alfetta and managed to get it out of line you will be aware that you need very quick reactions in order to catch it, an Alfetta has a high polar moment of inertia as the engine is way out front and the gearbox is hung out of the rear of the car.

-Braking will be by Brembo 4 pot calipers on the front onto 305mm disks while the rear has TRW calipers on 292mm disks.
-The disks are ventilated all round and are very similar size front and rear, that is due to the 60/40 weight distribution as discussed earlier, with more weight at the rear you can apply more braking and get the car to stop faster.
+Braking will be by Brembo 4 pot callipers on the front onto 305mm disks while the rear has TRW callipers on 292mm disks.
+The disks are ventilated all round and are very similar in size front and rear, that is due to the 60/40 weight distribution as discussed earlier, with more weight at the rear you can apply more braking and get the car to stop faster.
 The brake bias is 65% to the front and 45% to the rear.
-Enveloping the brakes on the front are some lovely 205/45 17 pirreli P Zero's with 235/40 18's on the rear of the standard car, however if you get the RACE suspension you get upgraded to 205/40 18's on the front with 235/35 19's on the rear.
+Enveloping the brakes on the front are some lovely 205/45 17 Pirelli P Zero's with 235/40 18's on the rear of the standard car, however, if you get the RACE suspension you get upgraded to 205/40 18's on the front with 235/35 19's on the rear.

-The suspension is classic double wishbones at the front with four pot Brembo brake callipers acting on 305 mm ventilated disks, the rear end is supported on McPherson struts with TRW rear brake callipers acting on 292mm ventilated disks, that should stop it!
-Alfa Romeo have also promised that "for those wanting the maximum in terms of handling, a complete suspension kit will be available with a specific calibration of the shock absorbers and rear anti-roll bar" which sounds very interesting!
+The suspension is classic double wishbones at the front with four-pot Brembo brake callipers acting on 305 mm ventilated disks, the rear end is supported on McPherson struts with TRW rear brake callipers acting on 292mm ventilated disks, that should stop it!
+Alfa Romeo has also promised that "for those wanting the maximum in terms of handling, a complete suspension kit will be available with a specific calibration of the shock absorbers and rear anti-roll bar" which sounds very interesting!

 The price for all this loveliness is £52000 for the limited edition "launch edition" while I still suspect the standard car will be around £45000